jia1/jia1.github.io/content/posts/abstract-classes-and-aop.md

 }
 ```

 In the end, I scrapped the hierarchy.
-There was no more `MyAbstractAspect` and `MyAspect` contained all the functionality that was needed.
+There was no more `MyAbstractAspect`, and `MyAspect` contained all the functionality that was needed.
 Still, I could not get `MyAspect` and my child controller to work together.
 Tried various pointcut expressions but to no avail.
 [Someone else seemed to have tried the same thing](https://coderanch.com/t/524963/frameworks/pointcut-method-parent-abstract-class) and it didn't seem to work out well either.

 Time was getting short, so I conceded and settled with a generic class which extended `ApplicationEvent`.
 I wanted to publish events via AOP.
 And now... another road bump.
 The listener couldn't listen due to [type erasure](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2).
 As suggested by [a kind soul](https://stackoverflow.com/questions/35883022/spring-generic-application-event-failing-to-reach-destination), I had my application event class implement `ResolvableTypeProvider`, and everything finally fell into place.